 Two-Part Diaper Systems

-Two part nappy systems are comprised of the nappy – the absorbent bit – and the cover – the bit that keeps the pee and poop away from the clothes.
+Two part diaper systems are comprised of the diaper – the absorbent bit – and the cover – the bit that keeps the pee and poop away from the clothes.
 There are a few different types of two-parters.
 You’ve got your traditional terry squares – these probably graced your bottom when you were a baby.
 Next, you’ve got your prefolds – these are the same idea as the terry squares, and still require some folding, but they are much easier to get the hang of.
 And then, at the easiest end of the scale, you’ve got your fitted diapers.
 These go on just like a disposable, with either aplix (Velcro) or popper fastening.
 Fitteds can be boosted with extra layers of microfibre, cotton, bamboo or hemp.

 All of these diapers will require some kind of cover to keep the wetness away from baby’s clothes.
 Those plastic pants that you probably wore as a baby are generally not recommended now, because they don’t let the skin breathe.
 Most waterproof wraps nowadays are made from PUL.
 You can also use fleece (which is not waterproof but is water resistant) or wool.
-Wool is a wonderful fabric for a nappy cover – naturally antibacterial and water resistant, and once lanolised it’s practically bombproof.
+Wool is a wonderful fabric for a diaper cover – naturally antibacterial and water resistant, and once lanolised it’s practically bombproof.
 It’s a fantastic choice for nighttime, because it lets the skin breathe and yet easily contains a whole nights worth of pee.

 - Wraps/covers come in a vast array of designs and outer fabrics, as do the diapers themselves